 The crows I refer to throughout this blog are a species called the Kafka crow, they are a relative of the common crow.

-What crows apparently understand, or perhaps are ignorant of, is that there is no vantage point outside life from which to assess questions, and evaluate answers.
+What crows apparently understand, or perhaps are ignorant of, is that there is no vantage point outside life from which to assess questions and evaluate answers.
 Humans also know this and yet struggle to stop seeking an objective perspective.

 Many people look to psychotherapy to provide an outside perspective.
 What they get is a relationship that disabuses them of a belief in the need for objectivity.

 If life can be judged at all, it is from the perspective of the totality of life itself.
-This is one reason why so many people seek the perspective of an all seeing religious or secular god in the form of ideology, philosophy, science, religion or “-ism”.
+This is one reason why so many people seek the perspective of an all seeing religious or secular god in the form of ideology, philosophy, science, religion or an “-ism”.

 The urge to locate an outside perspective can be so strong that many people are led to believe such a ‘place’ exists.